hirevibes/docs/whitepaper.md

 **Employers**

 HireVibes Dapp will be a single place where a hirer can advertise for free, find qualified candidates, manage CV applications, communicate in-app, and hire and pay securely; consistently make the right hires in an efficient, brand-empowering and cost-effective way.

 The cost of using HireVibes is half the cost compared to the 20% industry average fee on permanent jobs, and much less than half of the 25% - 30% average fee charged by centralized agencies on contract jobs.

   * Post jobs for free
-  * Pay 7.5% only when a position is filled
+  * Pay 5.5% (up to max 10%) only when a position is filled
   * Find qualified candidates based on peer referrals
-  * Opt to hire an industry-specific recruiter bringing the total possible cost to a 10% - 15% fee
   * Pay in cryptocurrency or fiat currency

 **Jobseekers**

 By involving peer referrals and crowdsourcing in the hiring process, jobseekers are more likely to find a great fit with the right employer and the right role - this leads to greater job satisfaction and retention for the employer.
 Additionally, the jobseeker receives a bonus by using the HireVibes platform.

-  * Earn a 4% token reward when hired through the platform; if referred to the role, the reward is split with the referrer
+  * Earn a 3.5% token reward when hired through the platform; if referred to the role, the reward is split with the referrer
   * When hired, earn a 1% donation reward to contribute to the charity of your choice
   * Get paid in cryptocurrency or fiat